mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 At its most fundamental, a RESTful design is resource-centric and uses HTTP verbs.
 At its most advanced, a design that follows pure academic REST utilizes the HATEOAS principle by implementing Hypermedia Controls.
-We are advocating a Level 2 RESTful design for the Level One Project.
+We are advocating a Level 2 RESTful design for Mojaloop.

 Why not Hypermedia Controls?
 ----------------------------